Aimopotis/js-ajax-chuck-norris-jokes/README.md

-# Chuck Norris Jokes App using JS, AJAX and skelletoncss
+# Chuck Norris Jokes App using JS, AJAX and Skeleton CSS
 Set a number of jokes you would like to see about Chuck Norris.
 Do an **Ajax** call to **http://www.icndb.com/** and get the jokes and then display them to your UI.
 Enjoy and keep on sharing!!!

 ## Online